-The responsibility for the operation and administration of Nine and its wholly owned subsidiaries (the Group) is delegated, by the Board, to the Chief Executive Officer and senior management within levels of authority specified by the Board from time to time.
+The responsibility for the operation and administration of Nine and our wholly owned subsidiaries (the Group) is delegated, by the Board, to the Chief Executive Officer and senior management within levels of authority specified by the Board from time to time.
 The Board ensures that this team is appropriately qualified and experienced to discharge its responsibilities and has in place procedures to assess the performance of the senior management team.
+During the year, the delegation of authority across the group was reviewed and updated.